 Dispositions by close companies for the benefit of employees

 Under IHTA84/S13 (1), a disposition (IHTM04023) by a close company to trustees of an Employee Benefit Trust (IHTM17000) in accordance with terms of IHTA84/S86 (1) is not a transfer of value (IHTM04024) if two conditions are satisfied.
 They are

 The relief is heavily restricted by IHTA84/S13 (2) which is aimed at confining it to ‘real’ employee trusts.
-Consequently, IHTA84/S13 (1) will not apply if the trust permits any of the property to be applied at any time for the benefit of
+Consequently, IHTA84/S13 (1) will not apply if the trust permits any of the assets to be applied at any time for the benefit of

 - any other person who has been a participator in any such company as is mentioned above at any time, or during the ten years before, the disposition made by that company,

 But these very tight restrictions are relaxed by subsections (3) and (4) which provide exclusions for small participators, for distributions liable to income tax and for profit-sharing schemes under ICTA88/SCH9.
 A small participator is one who

-- on winding up would not be entitled to 5% or more of the company’s assets.IHTA84/S13 (5) extends the application to a company which is not a close company.
+- on winding up would not be entitled to 5% or more of the company’s assets.